Academic Policy 1405.11

 by a review committee elected by the faculty of the respective college or school.

-any other materials submitted by the candidate.
-The department/unit chair/head and
+together with any other materials submitted by the candidate.
+The department/unit

-Unit Personnel Committee should be informed of any additional material submitted by
+chair/head and Unit Personnel Committee should be informed of any additional material

-the candidate.
-After both meeting and voting independently of the dean, the review
+submitted by the candidate.
+After both meeting and voting independently of the dean,

-committee shall make its recommendation and recorded vote in writing and forward it
+the review committee shall make its recommendation and recorded vote in writing and

-to the dean of the college or school along with a written statement of the review
+forward it to the dean of the college or school along with a written statement of

-committee’s rationale for its recommendation.
-The review committee shall send a copy
+the review committee’s rationale for its recommendation.
+The review committee shall

 - If the candidate does not agree with the review committee, they may provide the dean